-Is there corporate criminal liability within the country for crimes committed outside of the country?
 Yes.
-Any Spanish person (the law does not distinguish between an individual and a corporation) can be held criminally liable for crimes committed outside Spain when three conditions are satisfied: The act must be punishable in the place where it was committed, unless this requirement is excused by virtue of an international treaty or a legal instrument issued by an international organization to which Spain belongs; The victim or the Spanish Prosecutor must file a complaint with the Spanish judicial authorities; and The defendant must not have been acquitted, pardoned, or convicted outside Spain or, in the latter case, must not have served the sentence.
-This is pursuant to Article 23.2 of the Organic Law of the Judiciary.
-Can a parent company be criminally liable for the acts of a subsidiary?
-Yes.
 Parent companies may be liable for the criminal acts of their subsidiary companies as long as the parent was acting as a de facto or legal manager of the subsidiary.
 Liability may also arise if the crime is related to the consolidated annual accounts.

-SELF-REPORTING, COO PERATION, COMPLIANCE, AND REMEDIATION Is self-reporting of a corporate criminal act ever required?
-No. Is credit offered for self-reporting, cooperation, or remediation?
-Yes, credit is offered for self-reporting, cooperation, and remediation, pursuant to Article 31 of the Criminal Code.
-Specifically, a corporate entity can obtain credit (i.e., a reduced fine or prohibition) by: Confessing the crime to the authorities before becoming aware that it is being investigated; Providing new and relevant evidence at any time during the proceedings; Repairing or diminishing the damage caused before the trial; or Establishing effective measures, before the trial, to prevent and discover crimes that might be committed in the future within itself.
+Is self-reporting of a corporate criminal act ever required?
+No. Is credit offered for self-reporting, cooperation, or Yes, credit is offered for self-reporting, cooperation, and remediation, pursuant to Article 31 of the Criminal Code.
+Specifically, a corporate entity can obtain credit (i.e., a reduced fine or prohibition) by: remediation?
+Confessing the crime to the authorities before becoming aware that it is being investigated; Providing new and relevant evidence at any time during the proceedings; Repairing or diminishing the damage caused before the trial; or Establishing effective measures, before the trial, to prevent and discover crimes that might be committed in the future within itself.
 The nature and conditions of the credit awarded will depend on negotiations with the prosecutor on a case-by-case basis.
-Is the implementation of a corporate compliance program a defense to criminal liability?
-Yes, the implementation of a corporate compliance program may exempt the corporation from criminal liability under Article 31 of the Criminal Code.
+Is the implementation of a corporate compliance program a defense to criminal Yes, the implementation of a corporate compliance program may exempt the corporation from criminal liability under Article 31 of the Criminal Code.
 To qualify for an exemption, a corporate compliance program must:

-Identify the activities in which the offenses that need to be prevented may be committed; Establish protocols and procedures for the decision-making processes of the corporate entity; Implement appropriate management models of financial resources in order to prevent offenses; Impose on the personnel of the corporate entity reporting duties regarding potential risks and infringements; Establish a disciplinary system that adequately sanctions any kind of wrongdoing; and Create ordinary and extraordinary (in case of any special event) verification duties.
+- Identify the activities in which the offenses that need to be prevented may be committed: - Establish protocols and procedures for the decision-making processes of the corporate entity; - Implement appropriate management models of financial resources in order to prevent offenses; - Impose on the personnel of the corporate entity reporting duties regarding potential risks and infringements; - Establish a disciplinary system that adequately sanctions any kind of wrongdoing; and - · Create ordinary and extraordinary (in case of any special event) verification duties.

+Is failure to implement a corporate compliance program a basis for criminal liability?
 No. Failure to implement a corporate compliance program is not a crime in and of itself; however, judges may consider the corporation's failure to implement a program when determining criminal liability.

+Is the country known to cooperate with other foreign government authorities in corporate criminal matters?

-REIGN AUTHORITIES Yes.
+Yes.
 As part of the European Union, Spain cooperates very closely with the rest of the EU Member States.
 In addition, Spain has signed many international conventions with other countries, including the United States, on judicial cooperation in criminal matters.

-MS AND GUIDANCE The primary government guidance on prosecuting corporations comes from the case law issued by the Supreme Court.
+What is the key government guidance on prosecuting corporations, if any?
+The primary government guidance on prosecuting corporations comes from the case law issued by the Supreme Court.
 Because corporate criminal liability is relatively new in Spain, it is difficult to extract general principles from the case law that currently exists.

 Pursuant to Article 31 of the Criminal Code, corporations that voluntarily identify individuals may be eligible for cooperation credit and a reduced sentence under applicable law.

+Does the government have a whistleblower program to incentivize whistleblowers?
 No, not yet at a national level-although such legislation appears to be forthcoming.
 On October 23, 2019, the Directive (EU) 2019/1937 of the European Parliament and the Council on the Protection of Persons Who Report Breaches of Union Law was passed.
 It establishes common minimum standards to ensure protection for whistleblowers who report wrongdoings committed in certain areas and matters defined therein.
 This Directive will be enacted into Spanish national law in a term of two years that ends on December 17, 2021, which means that Spain should have a new regulation on whistleblowing soon.

-2020 CROSS-BORDER CORPORATE CRIMINAL LIABILITY SURVEY